unpsjb-rtsg/hst/README.md

 The `FreeRTOS` directory contains a copy of the FreeRTOS source code for the ARM Cortex-M3 port.
 A copy of the mbed Microcontroller Library for the mbed LPC 1768 can be found in the `mbed` directory.

 ## COPYING
+This software is licensed under the GNU General Public License v2.0.

 FreeRTOS is Copyright (C) 2010 Real Time Engineers Ltd., and is licensed under a modified GNU General Public License (GPL).
 See: http://www.freertos.org/a00114.html

 The mbed Microcontroller Library is Copyright (c) 2006-2013 ARM Limited, and is licensed under the Apache License, Version 2.0.